tonykhaov/dotfiles/README.md

 TODO:

 - [ ] add shell confirmation/indication messages
-- [ ] find a way to disable completely spotlight from the terminal
 - [ ] use if to have clean scripts
 - [ ] clean up vscode settings.json